Get started

 $ sign=$(printf "GET\n$request\n$querystring\n$api_secret\n$timestamp\n" | sha1sum | cut -f1 -d' ')

-$ curl -H "X-PhotoDeck-Authorization: $api_key:$sign" -H "X-PhotoDeck-Timestamp: $timestamp" "http://api.photodeck.com$request${querystring:+?$querystring}"
+$ curl -H "X-PhotoDeck-Authorization: $api_key:$sign" -H "X-PhotoDeck-Timestamp: $timestamp" "https://api.photodeck.com$request${querystring:+?$querystring}"

 <?xml version="1.0" encoding="UTF-8"?>